hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 The conflict graph can be used to determine if a routing declaration is correct, and resolve the `auto` routing declarations.
 The conflict graph is a directed graph that describes the conflicts between streams.
-Two streams conflict if they are routed through the same channel at the same PE and are not ordered by happens-before.
+Two streams conflict if they are routed through the same channel at some shared PE and are not ordered by happens-before.

 We use the parametric routing graph to construct the conflict graph.